We are now inviting applications for our 2017 Small Grants Award Scheme

 We also ask that you help to promote the FWSA through your event by displaying our logo on your publicity materials and programme, distributing information about the FWSA at your event, and implementing a reduced fee for FWSA members.
 Our publicity and membership team will be on hand to help you with this.

 The only requirement in terms of topic is that events should focus on an issue related to feminism, women’s or gender studies and the initiative must be conceived, organised and be aimed at postgraduate students.
 Please note that events and applications which do not fulfil these criteria will be deemed ineligible and will not be considered.
 Proposals which range across disciplines are particularly encouraged.
 Applicants should not feel confined to the standard academic conference or seminar format (although these are welcome) and creative or experimental ideas are encouraged.

 Once the initiative is over, organisers will be asked to submit a brief written report (which should include details of how FWSA monies have been spent).
 Excerpts from these reports (excluding financial information) may be published on the FWSA website and in the FWSA newsletter to encourage future applications.

 These funds are available to FWSA student members only.
 To join, go to our membership page.
-Download the application form here: SGS FWSA-entry-form-2016 and remember to send the Letter of Support Template to your Head of Department.
-Please send completed proposals electronically to email@example.com and firstname.lastname@example.org.
+Download the application form here: FWSA SGS Application Form-2017 and remember to send the Letter of Support template to your Head of Department.
+Please send completed proposals electronically to I.Doel@brighton.ac.uk and email@example.com by midnight on 21 August 2017.
 Paper applications will not be accepted.

 About the Small Grants Scheme: